 Takeaways from this article:

-Blue Cross Blue Shield detox and rehab coverage.
+Does Blue Cross Blue Shield cover drug rehab or detox?

-How to check your Blue Cross Blue Shield rehab coverage.
+How to check my Blue Cross Blue Shield substance abuse coverage

-Blue Cross Blue Shield rehab coverage varies from state to state, so it is important to verify your coverage before receiving substance abuse treatment.
-Blue Cross Blue Shield rehab insurance covers a variety of substance abuse and mental health services.
-The following mental health and substance abuse services are generally covered:
+Blue Cross Blue Shield insurance covers a variety of substance use and mental health services.
+The following types of addiction treatments are generally covered: